15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 📚 Day 5: Rainy Mornings, Jordaan Wanders & A Slow Goodbye

-Our final day in Amsterdam began with a light rain tapping against the window.
-It was the kind of drizzle that didn’t demand an umbrella, just a slower pace and maybe a warm drink in hand.
-With our flight scheduled for the evening, we decided to take it easy and enjoy one last walk through the city.
+Our final day in Amsterdam began with rain.
+We had our flight scheduled for the evening so we decided to take it easy and enjoy one last walk through the city.

 20. ☕ A Slow Start & Rain-Kissed Streets